Welcome to your go-to guide on Classic Dashboard Widgets!

 Top Posters by Volume

 This widget provides insight into how coverage of a brand, product, event, or topic is broken down by posters.
-The widget displays a ranking of the top 10 posters who share the most content in a topic in any social channel.
+The widget displays a ranking of the top 10 posters who share the most content on a topic in any social channel.

 Advanced Widgets